alpiepho/code_challenges/leetcode/README.md

 ### (LeetCode, Medium - Shell) Word Frequency

 Given a text file of works, return a sorted count of the words

+### (LeetCode, Medium) Integer to Roman

+Given integer return a string with roman number.

+### (LeetCode, Medium - Shell) Valid Phone

+Given a text file of numbers, use regex to return valid numbers